 This is a very broad area of study and more detail will emerge in coming years.
 For the time being one can use herbs that improve liver function (artichoke, milk thistle and bupleurum for example) and increase the production/dilution of bile (any bitters, artichoke, turmeric, dandelion root) depending on other pointers.

 As seen above, the best approach to managing immunological diseases is to reduce the burden on Natural Killer, B and T cells involved in acquired immune responses.
 Applying the approaches in the previous section is almost always justified, though these should be adjusted to suit the individual situation.

 There are some useful strategic approaches to follow.

-- Focus on the gut.
-As we have seen this is where there most immunological action and digestive performance, environmental exposure and the effect of the microbiome are most relevant.
+Focus on the gut: As we have seen this is where there are the most immunological action and digestive performance, environmental exposure and the effect of the microbiome are most relevant.
 It is also where most herbs have their greatest impact.
 Stay in the gut if in doubt!

 Review dietary inputs: Although not as commonly at fault as some suggest, there are genuine reasons for checking whether certain foodstuffs may be exacerbating an immunological problem.
 Occasionally there are classic food allergies.
 Here the body accommodates to an early food breach of defences – e.g. in infancy when digestive defences are not sophisticated – with a long-term immunological reaction to that food In the ‘masked food allergy’ version this interaction is covered up with a cocktail of mood-enhancing and immunosuppressive adrenal hormones.
 In this case the food becomes associated with a lift in mood in spite of the battle going on.
 The most common culprits are dairy products and gluten but other foods can be involved.
 The only reliable way to check this is by rigorous elimination diets, cutting out the suspect food absolutely and in all dietary forms for two weeks and then re-challenging.